 13. The Basilica of the Sacred Heart (also known as the Koekelberg Basilica) in Brussels is the fifth biggest church in the world.
 It is also the third-largest cathedral in the country and the single biggest building of the Art Deco style in the whole world.

 14. Brussels is not just the capital of Belgium, but the de facto capital of Europe too.
-Headquarters of the European Union, it houses approximately 40,000 representatives from all over the continent.
+Being the headquarters of the European Union, it houses approximately 40,000 representatives from all over the continent.

 15. Brussels has a car-free Sunday once a year every September.
 From 9.30 am until 7 pm, the main streets of the city are closed to motorized vehicles.
 Pedestrians roam free and public art, pop-up shops, and many community activities take place.